Scoring and Reporting

 Each examinee's response on the General Knowledge Essay is scored holistically by two raters using the scoring rubric available in the Test Information Guide for the General Knowledge Test, which evaluates both the substance of the essay and the composition skills demonstrated by the examinee.
 These elements include ideas, focus, organization, style (diction and sentence structure), and mechanics (capitalization, punctuation, spelling, and usage).
 The two raters' scores are combined to achieve the examinee's total score.
 (If the raters' scores differ by more than one point, an FTCE Chief Rater resolves the discrepancy.)
 The scoring rubric ranges from 1 to 6 score points, resulting in combined totals that range from 2 to 12 score points.
 To achieve a passing score of 8 score points, an examinee's response would require a minimum score point of 4 from each rater.
 Annotated sample responses, which include an example that meets the general level of writing skill necessary to receive a passing score as well as an example that does not meet the required standard, are also available in the Test Information Guide for the General Knowledge Test.

 Each response for the FELE Written Performance Assessment is scored holistically by two raters who use the criteria from the 6-point FELE rubric (found in the Test Information Guide for the Florida Educational Leadership Examination) and prompt-specific supplemental rating criteria to evaluate the response.
 Responses are evaluated for content accuracy, data trend analysis, organization, appropriate audience level, and grammar.
 The score examinees receive for the Written Performance Assessment is the combined total of the two rater's scores.
 (If the raters' scores differ by more than one point, a FELE Chief Rater resolves the discrepancy.)
 The scoring rubric ranges from 1 to 6 score points, resulting in combined totals that range from 2 to 12 score points.
 To achieve a passing score of 7 score points, an examinee's response would require minimum score points of 3 and 4 from each rater.
-Examples of FELE supplemental rating criteria can be found on the online FELE Written Performance resource page Link opens in a new window..
+Examples of FELE supplemental rating criteria can be found on the online FELE Written Performance resource page .
 Sample responses, which include an example that meets the general level of writing skill necessary to receive a passing score as well as an example that does not meet the required standard, are also available in the Test Information Guide for the Florida Educational Leadership Examination.

 For FTCE and FELE written performance items, it is possible for individuals raters' scores to differ by a single score point.
 This can occur when an examinee's response (when viewed as a whole) exhibits traits indicative of two consecutive score points and can justifiably and reasonably be seen as, for example, a "high" score point 3 and a "low" score point 4.